 We are both music geeks.
-Most people we know in Ireland are people we have come to know through music, and generally, there are lots of cool people (not only in Ireland) that we never would have known if it wasn’t for music.
-We’re definitely not professionals – rather enthusiasts or passionate hobbyists, with a passion for traditional music, Appalachian old-time, older country, bluegrass, and more.
+We’ve come to know most of our Irish friends and acquaintances through music, and generally, there are lots of cool people (not only in Ireland) that we never would have known if it wasn’t for music.
+We’re definitely not music professionals – rather enthusiasts or passionate hobbyists, with a passion for traditional music, Appalachian old-time, older country, bluegrass, and more.
 We play a few different instruments each, at different levels.
-Until now we’ve collected instruments, but now having moved to a small house, we try to cut down on them and try to only keep instruments we actually play or instruments that are special and that we can hang on the walls.
+Until now we’ve collected instruments, but now that we live in a very small house, we try to cut down on them and try to only keep instruments we actually play or instruments that are special and that we can hang on the walls.

 When we lived in Sweden we didn’t play very regularly, I guess mostly because having no regular event to get together with other musicians made us lose inspiration quite much.
 Since moving to Ireland, this has changed a lot.
 We play in a local trad session every Tuesday, and every Sunday.
 We go to gigs and events, and we play a lot more at home too.
 During the beginning of the autumn, it’s been difficult because I’ve been so overloaded with work, but it’s getting better.

 West Cork (and especially Clonakilty) is very vibrant and lively, especially music-wise.
 In our town, we are proud to have several good music venues, and a broad music tradition.
-There’s the front bar of O’Donovan’s hotel and An Teach Beag with nice and usually open sessions.
+There’s the front bar of O’Donovan’s hotel and An Teach Beag with very nice and usually open (which means that other musicians are welcome) sessions.
 There’s DeBarra’s, which is a lovely pub but also a folk club, and other than a weekly trad session they have gigs and other shows there every week – sometimes with some quite high profile people.
-Earlier this year we saw Sharon Shannon with the band, which was an absolutely fantastic experience.
+Earlier this year we saw Sharon Shannon with her band, which was a fantastic experience.

 The only thing that isn’t fantastic about DeBarra’s is the lighting, as you can see! 😀 I’m not a star of setting decent white balance on my camera, and I’m even less a star of Photoshop or Lightroom when it comes to fixing ugly colours.
 So most gig photos in this post may be … weird.
 Just so you know.

 The storytelling festival was a very enjoyable event.
-We went to an open stage evening on the Friday, and on Saturday afternoon there was a show at the Lifeboat Inn (pub and lovely restaurant) with Colum Sands, but also another brilliant, local, singer and storyteller of whom I’ve forgotten the name (shame on me!!!!!!).
+We went to an open stage evening on the Friday to enjoy people’s stories and songs, and on Saturday afternoon there was a show at the Lifeboat Inn (pub and lovely restaurant) with Colum Sands, together with another brilliant, local, singer and storyteller of whom I’ve forgotten the name (shame on me!!!!!!).
 If any local people read this, please remind me!

 This festival is highly recommended.
 Lovely singing, great storytelling of all sorts but quite much Irish history related, mixed with a good amount of humour.
 Saturday night always offers a concert at Courtmacsherry hotel.
 For this, you need to buy tickets, but all the rest is free.

-My absolutely favourite gig during the week was with these guys – McKowski & Vervest.
+My favourite gig during the week was with these guys – McKowski & Vervest.

 They left player is Irish, the other one Australian.
 If I understood it correctly, they had put together the gig using Whatsapp, or something like that!
 They did a VERY enjoyable hour of acoustic ragtime and similar styles, and seemed to have a very good time on stage themselves – this is something I really appreciate when I go to gigs.
 I honestly could have stayed there hearing them play for the rest of the day.